-Where can I get a roof vent, trim plate, or pipe boot to fit Cubic Mini pipe?
+Where can I get a roof vent, trim plate, or pipe boot to fit Cubic Mini's double-wall pipe?

-We don't recommend penetrating your roof with Cubic Mini pipe for reasons we'll get into shortly.
+We don't recommend penetrating your roof with Cubic Mini's non-insulated 3" double-wall pipe for reasons we'll get into shortly.
 However, if you decide to do that, please be aware that our 3" roof vent, trim plate, and pipe boot are meant to fit our 3" insulated pipe, which is 5" outer diameter.
 They will not fit Cubic Mini's double-wall pipe.

 Why not penetrate the roof with Cubic Mini's pipe?

-It’s possible that Cubic Mini pipe through your roof would stay cool enough to avoid damaging the surrounding combustibles during normal operation.
+It’s possible that Cubic Mini's non-insulated pipe through your roof would stay cool enough to avoid damaging the surrounding combustibles during normal operation.
 But if you have a chimney fire, non-insulated double-wall pipe is less likely to provide enough shielding to prevent the fire from spreading.

 Cooler flue gases, however, can also create problems.
-In cold weather, non-insulated pipe above the roof line allows flue gases to cool and condense to creosote more readily.
-Flue gases condensing inside the chimney can cause excessive creosote build-up and poor draft.
+In cold weather, non-insulated pipe above the roof line allows flue gases to cool and condense.
+Condensing gases inside the chimney can cause poor draft, excessive creosote build-up, and chimney fires.

-We recommend using the proper insulated double-wall pipe to pass through your roof and everything above the roof line.
-This is better for safety, less maintenance, and better stove performance.
+We recommend using the Class A insulated double-wall pipe to pass through your roof and everything above the roof line.
+This creates a safer, lower maintenance flue system, and better stove performance.